exasol/cloud-storage-extension/docs/storage/cloud_storages.md

 Thus, if you want to import data files from an Amazon Simple Storage Service (Amazon S3) bucket, your credentials must allow that access.

-Thereofore, in order to access the Amazon S3 bucket you should provide the following property keys to the UDF scripts with values from AWS credentials access key and secret key.
+Therefore, in order to access the Amazon S3 bucket you should provide the following property keys to the UDF scripts with values from AWS credentials access key and secret key.